avedmala/Shopify/README.md

 uvicorn api.main:app --reload
 ```

-The focus was on the backend so the frontend is pretty barebones.
-When trying it out, visit http://127.0.0.1:8000/get-inventory to see how the database is changing.
-Alternatively, the endpoints can also be triggered using the documentation below.
+The focus was on the backend so I skipped the frontend as all the logic can be triggered via the Swagger Docs.
+When trying it out you can also visit http://127.0.0.1:8000/get-inventory to see how the database is changing.

 ## Documentation

-To view the auto-generated documentation for the PBX Backend, please visit the
-documentation page at http://127.0.0.1:8000/docs.
+To view the auto-generated documentation for the, please visit the documentation page at http://127.0.0.1:8000/docs.
 URL may vary but the path is the same.
 This page is also a great place to try the endpoints just like you would in Postman or other RESTful API testing tools.

 ## Endpoint Explanation

 **Get Inventory** - GET Request which will return all the items in the inventory.

 **Get Filtered Inventory** - GET Request which will return items in the inventory that
-match the given filters (stock, cost, weight).
+match the given filters (in_stock, cost, weight).
+Note that the stock filter will show only items in stock if set to True and all items if set to False.

 **Get Item** - GET Request which will return information about a specific item in the inventory if it exists.